Kren-ai/PatientRegistrationSystem/README.md

 Hello!
-This is a system is built using Laravel with Breeze.
+This is a Patient Mangement System that is built using Laravel with Breeze.
 Let me guide you on setting up the system.

 --Installation Guide--
 1.